Hukbalahap rebellion: Resistance during World War II

 Moreover, the harvest between the period of late 1945 to early 1946 not only exacerbated the plight of the Huks, it also further intensified the gap between the tenants and the landlords.
 There were "landowner-tenant disputes over high interest rates, loans, rent payments, and sharing agricultural expenses sometimes led to evictions."
 The landed elites, who collaborated with the Japanese during the war, now pledged their allegiance to America.
 Together with the government, they agreed to a 60% share of harvests for the tenants, from the usual 50–50.
 But when harvest came, the promises were not kept.

 So the Huks decided to join politics again.
 The Pambansang Kaisahan ng Magbubukid (PKM) or National Peasants Union was formed.
 At the national level, the PKM lobbied for the 60–40 division of harvest.
 The PKM lobbied for better relations between peasants and landlords, low interest loans from landowner, for the setting up of banks by the government, enactment of laws to protect peasants from landowners and small landowners from big landowners, and "justice for everyone regardless of social standing.

 But despite their meager aims, harassment and abuses continued.
 Local police, military police, and even "civilian guards" intimidated, arrested, and even killed Huk veterans and PKM supporters.

-It is in this situation that the Huks formally allied with the PKP.
+It is in this situation that the Huks formally allied with the Partido Komunista ng Pilipinas (PKP).
 The PKP had created the Committee of Labor Organizations (CLO) to spearhead its political offensive on the labor front.
 It was composed of 76 trade unions from all over Manila and had a membership of 100,000 laborers.
 On the other hand, peasant support for the PKM was significant in the countryside.

 On July 15, 1945, the Democratic Alliance (DA) was formed with the merger of the PKM and the CLO.
-Despite the CLO's apparent ideological bias towards Communism, the PKM partnered with them for better chances of winning the national elections, with the aim of finally representing the tenant farmers through legal political means at the national level.
+Despite the CLO's apparent ideological bias towards communism, the PKM partnered with them for better chances of winning the national elections, with the aim of finally representing the tenant farmers through legal political means at the national level.
 The DA supported the candidacy of the incumbent president, Sergio Osmena of the Nacionalista Party, in order to ensure the defeat of Liberal Party's Manuel Roxas.

 The May 1946 elections won Manuel Roxas the presidency.
 The six DA candidates won their seats in the Congress.
 But the six DA Congressmen, together with 1 NP Congressmen and 3 NP Senators, were not allowed to take their seats in the House of Representatives with a resolution introduced by Rep. Jose Topacio Nueno and upheld by a majority of the congress on grounds of election fraud and terrorism.